Changelog

 Features #

-• Startup failure diagnostics docker run, docker start stderr is captured and displayed when a container fails to start, showing the actual Docker error (e.g., mount conflicts, network issues, OCI runtime failures)
+• Startup failure diagnostics - docker run, docker start stderr is captured and displayed when a container fails to start, showing the actual Docker error (e.g., mount conflicts, network issues, OCI runtime failures)

-• Interactive recovery prompt when docker start fails in a TTY, the CLI asks "Remove container and start fresh?
-[Y/n]" and auto-recreates on confirmation; non-TTY mode shows a cleat rm hint instead
+• Interactive recovery prompt - when docker start fails in a TTY, the CLI asks "Remove container and start fresh?
+[Y/n]" and auto-recreates on confirmation.
+Non-TTY mode shows a cleat rm hint instead

 Fixes #

-• Settings overlay directory collision after cleat rm, Docker's leftover mount targets could turn settings.json into a directory, causing "Is a directory" errors on subsequent starts; the overlay dir is now wiped clean before each docker run
+• Settings overlay directory collision - after cleat rm, Docker's leftover mount targets could turn settings.json into a directory, causing "Is a directory" errors on subsequent starts.
+The overlay dir is now wiped clean before each docker run

-• Quoted tilde in project path summary block showed '~'/Workspaces/project instead of ~/Workspaces/project
+• Quoted tilde in project path - summary block showed '~'/Workspaces/project instead of ~/Workspaces/project

 Changes #